AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 * **Native Learning Manager:** The learner can purchase a course, Learning Plan, or a certificate from within Learning Manager.
 This is only applicable where the author has added a price.
 * **Custom-made using AEM sites:** The learner can purchase a course from an AEM site.

-### Workflow&nbsp;
+### Workflow

 The Adobe Commerce Administrator configures Learning Manager as an integration.

 The Author marks the courses, Learning Paths, or certificates as premium and assigns prices.
 This option comes only if ecommerce is enabled for the account.
 For more information, see [Create courses](../../authors/feature-summary/courses.md).

-The course or Learning Path will not be available for purchase until the data is synchronized in Adobe Commerce.&nbsp;
+The course or Learning Path will not be available for purchase until the data is synchronized in Adobe Commerce.

 ### Export courses to Adobe Commerce